fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 Classification
 --------------

-Say you have two types of food, of which type 1 tastes sweet and type 2 tastes salty, and you need to determine how an unknown food will taste using various attributes of the food (such as color, fragrance, shape, and ingredients).
-This is an instance of classification.

-Here, the two classes are class 1, which tastes sweet, and class 2, which tastes salty.
-The features that are used in this classification are color, fragrance, the ingredients used to prepare the dish, and so on.
-These features are called independent variables.
-The class (sweet or salty) is called a dependent variable.

-Formally, classification algorithms are those that learn patterns from a given dataset to determine classes of unknown datasets.
 Some of the most widely used classification algorithms are logistic regression, Naive Bayes, k-nearest neighbor, and tree methods.
 Let\'s learn about each of them.